Loading Events

 The numbers below include tickets for this event already in your cart.
 Clicking "Get Tickets" will allow you to edit any existing attendee information as well as change ticket quantities.

-Code Compass: Navigating IBC, IRC, IFC & IEBC for Structural Engineers - Live Access
+Code Compass: Navigating IBC, IRC, IFC & IEBC for Structural Engineers - Recorded Access

 Please log in to add to the wishlist

-Click here to purchase the live access to this webinar.
-You will have access to the recording is applicable.
+Click here to purchase recorded access to this webinar.

 $ 300.00